 “I think by the very nature of the word constraint, project managers think of the term as having a negative connotation,” Bolick says.
 “Instead, to help mitigate risks that may be associated with these constraints, we need to think more of the guiding principles for each constraint.”

-Instead of thinking about project constraints as limitations or as something to be battled against, it’s helpful to positively adjust your thinking.
+Instead of thinking about project constraints as limitations or as something to be battled against, it can help to adjust your thinking.
 By viewing project constraints as guides that can help you achieve success in the long run, you can gain a healthier relationship with both the profession and the projects that you are charged with overseeing.